crosstheages/public-data/patch-notes-blast.md

 - Collection
   - Fixed an issue with quick filters incorrectly showing grades for standard cards in certain cases.
   - Fixed a display issue where card stacks did not show foil states correctly.
-- Shop
-  - Fixed an issue preventing purchases for iOS Devices.
 - Misc
   - Fixed a display issue with the Blast icon on some Android devices.
   - Fixed several client crashes.